-Vice Chair Matt Piron had been acting as Chair since December, stepping into the role after former Chair Bill Redpath resigned in mid-December.
-According to the party, officers are elected biennially to oversee the activities of the party’s Board of Directors and State Central Committee.
-The Chair also presides over monthly Board meetings and quarterly meetings of the Central Committee.
+Under party bylaws, officers are typically elected biennially to oversee the activities of the party’s Board of Directors and State Central Committee.
+The party Chair also presides over the monthly meetings of the Board and quarterly meetings of the State Central Committee.

 SO ILL PHIL — had there been any active chapters south of I-80, this would have been prevented.
 All of the active chapters at this time are in Chicagoland and Northern Illinois.